Claim: A child suffocated while playing a "Chubby Bunny" marshmallow-stuffing game.

 Casey Fish choked on four marshmallows and collapsed during the annual Care Fair held at Hoffman Elementary School, a grade school in Chicago's North Shore area, and died at the Glenbrook Hospital a few hours later.
 The "Chubby Bunny" competition was to have been part of the day's activities and would have been

 Casey's death was reported by the media at the time of the incident.
 But, unlike many news stories about the death of a child, the deceased sixth-grader's story was told and retold in ensuing months, primarily via The Oprah Winfrey Show, which talked about the case (including airing interviews with the distraught parents) in January, March, and June 2000.
 The tale of how Casey's life ended continued to surface in the news as her parents pursued a civil suit against the school district, asserting that a failure to properly supervise the children led to the death of their daughter.
-(In 2005, her parents settled their lawsuit for
+(In 2005, her parents settled their lawsuit for $2 million.)
+All of this additional attention served to keep the story in circulation.

 The folkloric shift this real-life tragedy has taken involves the mode of death.
 While a very real youngster did indeed lose her life through playing "Chubby Bunny," she did so through choking on the intact confections in her mouth, not (as developing lore would have it) via the marshmallows' somehow breaking down to form a windpipe-clogging glue.
 In the example quoted above, the bonbons were said to have "emulsified" — that is, turned into a liquid mass.
 Another Internet-spread description of the death says "The marshmallows were heated in the mouth and throat and effectively turned into a sticky enough substance that it could not be removed by conventional attempts at first aid."
-Yet another version claims that "The marshmallows,
+Yet another version claims that "The marshmallows, warming-up to body temperature, took on the form of her air passage, and choked her to death."
+We know the marshmallows did not eventually turn into a sticky, fatal mass after Casey held them in her mouth for a while because, during the lawsuit brought by Casey's parents, Casey's best friend testified seeing her pal's lips turn purple just a few seconds after she had put the marshmallows into her mouth.

 While marshmallows can be quickly melted into a thick liquid, goopy substance in a pot on the stove (as anyone who has made Rice Krispies squares will attest), the temperature inside the human mouth is not sufficient to reduce them to that state.
-Absent chewing or licking, a marshmallow can be held in one's mouth approximately
+Absent chewing or licking, a marshmallow can be held in one's mouth approximately 15 minutes before it entirely disappears, its bulk gradually dissolving and being swallowed across the span of that quarter hour.
+At no point in that process does the resultant fluid become thick or gluey — it is thin, watery, and easily swallowed.

 The danger presented by the game comes not from the marshmallows being rendered into a suffocating goo in the human mouth by the heat of that environment, but from their bulk.
 In the zeal to best others, a child may stuff more of the confections into his mouth than he can cope with, potentially lodging one in his throat where it will block his windpipe the way a cork would.
 It is not any special "melting" property inherent to marshmallows that makes the game hazardous, but rather that the marshmallows take up so much space, and their consistency makes them difficult to remove either via the Heimlich maneuver or with medical instruments.